octospacc/sitoctt/en/Chi-Sono.md

 Unfortunately now I often don't find the right time to spend on the Fediverse, as I used to do there before writing and sharing stuff, on the various different nice free platforms.

-I often sleep too, ahhh nice when you sleep you stay there like that, ohhh, and sometimes it's necessary, oh.
+I often sleep too, ahhh it's nice when you sleep you stay there like that, ohhh, and sometimes it's necessary, oh.

 I also write actual programs sometimes.
 More than anything, little programmers, because if I embark on big undertakings then I risk <small>(no no, it happens often, what "risk", it's a certainty)</small> of leaving stuff abandoned halfway...